Editors

 Editorial Staff

-Lea Baumgarten, M.A., is a research assistant at the University of Zurich’s Department of German studies.
+Lea Baumgarten, M.A., was a research assistant at the University of Zurich’s Department of German studies.
 She is a literary scholar whose research focuses on medieval studies, especially Scandinavian courtly literature and its European context, as well as the history of German and Scandinavian studies.

 Dr. Izabela Dahl is associate professor and senior lecturer in history at the School of Humanities, Education and Social Sciences, Örebro University (Sweden).
 Before she was an associate at the Department of Northern European Studies at Humboldt-Universität zu Berlin and at Gothenburg University.
 Her research focus is on migration studies, humanitarian aid, Jewish history and history of anti-Semitism, cultures of remembrance and international relations in Northern Europe.